 AI influencers are all the rage as of late.
-By using virtual models, savvy entrepreneurs have put a spin on the traditional social media influencers, giving us a sneak peek of things yet to come.
-The 3D avatars can be modified in any way you see fit, creating archetypes for just about any project (nerdy gamer, cute fashion influencer, aloof comedian – I think you get the picture!)
+By using virtual models, savvy entrepreneurs have put a spin on the traditional social media influencers, giving us a sneak peek of things yet to come for content creators.
+The 3D avatars can be modified in any way you see fit, creating archetypes for just about any project (nerdy gamer, cute fashion influencer, aloof comedian – I think you get the picture!) all using a lifelike appearance and seemingly human experience.

-Due to their current popularity, using virtual avatars might be more lucrative than hiring real influencers.
-With these models, you can attract lots of attention without having to spend too much money.
-Even better, the virtual characters aren’t affected by age, sickness, or medium, allowing you to create entities that will transcend time and space.
+Due to their current popularity, using virtual avatars might be more lucrative than hiring real influencers with millions of followers.
+With computer generated characters, you can attract lots of attention without having to spend too much money.
+Even better, the virtual characters aren’t affected by age, sickness, or medium, allowing graphic designers and marketers to create entities that will transcend time and space.

 These AI robots are made by all sorts of companies and digital enthusiasts.
-Many creators use them to promote their online stores, graphic design studios, and other types of businesses.
-However, there are also a few examples where a model was created to raise awareness regarding a certain environmental or social problem.
+Many creators use them to promote their online stores, graphic design studios, and other businesses in the influencer space.
+There are also a few examples where a model was created to raise awareness regarding a certain environmental or social problem.

 In most cases, a company has a well-laid-out plan for why they’re creating one of these avatars.
 Their visual appearance is tailor-made for connecting with a certain target audience or accomplishing a company’s business goal.